-Guide to visit Queen Elizabeth National Park
+Guide to visiting Queen Elizabeth National Park

 Queen Elizabeth National Park is one of the most well-loved tourist destinations in Uganda.
 It is situated in the western portion of the country, spread across the regions of Kasese, Kamwenge, Bushenyi and Rukungiri.

-The game drives and tourist activities are mainly made in Mweya sector and in part in Ishasha sector, where the tree-climbing lions are the main attraction.
+The game drives and tourist activities are mainly made in the Mweya sector and in part in the Ishasha sector, where the tree-climbing lions are the main attraction.
 Kyambura Gorge sector is a deep gorge with lush tropical vegetation crossed by a river, famous for its large concentration of chimpanzees.

 Game drive in Mweya sector